-Institutional units are the individual bodies whose data is amalgamated to form the sectors of the economy.
-A body is regarded as an institutional unit if it has decision-making autonomy in respect of its principal function and either keeps a complete set of accounts or is in a position to compile, if required, a complete set of accounts which would be meaningful from both an economic and a legal viewpoint.
+The individual bodies whose data are amalgamated to form the sectors of the economy.
+A body is regarded as an institutional unit if it has decision-making autonomy in respect of its principal function and either keeps a complete set of accounts or is in a position to compile, if required, a complete set of accounts that would be meaningful from both an economic and a legal viewpoint.

 A detailed analytical framework based on supply and use tables.
 These are matrices showing the composition of output of individual industries by types of product and how the domestic and imported supply of goods and services is allocated between various intermediate and final uses, including exports.

 In the economic accounts, the economy is split into different institutional sectors, that is, units grouped according broadly to their role in the economy.
 The main sectors are non-financial corporations, financial corporations, general government, households and non-profit institutions serving households (NPISH).
 The rest of the world is also treated as a sector for many purposes within the accounts.

 Intellectual property products (AN.112)